Are you excited about promoting your art on Pinterest?

 The solution is to curate content that provides value to your audience.

-Pinning quality content from reputable sites will not only help you to pin content daily but it also tells Pinterest you are a quality pinner.
+Pinning quality content from reputable sites will help you pin content daily, but it also tells Pinterest you are a quality pinner.

 What should you pin?

 You should pin any content that you discover that supports your brand and goals.